Version 4.0

 Table content

-Minimal punctuation should be used in tables (e.g. no full stops should be used except for abbreviations).
+Minimal punctuation should be used in tables.

 Measures (e.g. % or $) should not be included in the individual data cells of a table.
 Rather, the measure should be indicated in the column heading or row, as applicable.